 In a sign of mounting tensions, a crowd attacked a United Nations convoy on Tuesday, wounding one peacekeeper with a machete and setting fire to a vehicle, according to a statement issued by the UN mission in Côte d’Ivoire.

 Provisional election results showed Ouattara winning by eight percentage points.
+But the nation’s top court, run by a Gbagbo ally, overturned the results amid allegations of fraud.

 The standoff turned violent this month after Ouattara supporters tried to seize the state broadcaster’s building and clashed with security forces.
 At least 20 people were killed.